weixiao2017/weixiao2017.github.io/README.md

-This is the homepage of Lin Yijie.
+This is the homepage of Yijie Lin.